farisawan-2000/kirby64/README.md

    - CI textures need a palette assigned to them; they are currently saved as bins.

 ## TODO (Necessary)
+ - Allow shiftability
  - Disassemble data blocks
  - Put glabels at the start of every function
- - Create [AutoDecompilation](https://github.com/farisawan-2000/auto-decompiler) of the repo and incorporate `GLOBAL_ASM`
+ - Create [AutoDecompilation](https://github.com/farisawan-2000/auto-decompiler) of the repo
  - Correctly rip and build level files
  - Correctly rip and build all 3D assets
  - Clean up `undefined_syms.txt`

 ## TODO (non-essential)
- - Allow shiftability
  - Convert C code to C++ when the time comes